jketterer02/jokerpoker/README.md

 # Joker Poker
-Recreation of Balatro, with graphics based off of development videos shared by LocalThunk.
+A recreation of Balatro, with graphics heavily inspired by development videos shared by LocalThunk